Below are the issues I’ve prioritized while serving on Raleigh City Council.

 Our city cannot afford to stifle innovation.
 We must continue to be a place that is accepting of new ideas and businesses.

-As a community organizer and nonprofit leader, I have seen firsthand what happens when we greet all people with open arms.
+As a former community organizer and nonprofit leader, I have seen firsthand what happens when we greet all people with open arms.
 I am working to address inequities in our city, so that everyone who lives here has the opportunity to succeed.

 Let’s work together to create a fairer, more accessible, and progressive Raleigh!